 Because the ingredients are so basic, make sure to find the sweetest strawberries, juiciest limes, and freshest mint ... it will make a difference in your finished drink.
 And needless to say, don’t use any mixes or bottled juice.

-You’ll also need a muddler, jigger, and bar spoon.
-If you don’t have any of these things, purchase a cocktail making kit.
+To make this drink, you’ll also need a muddler, jigger, and bar spoon.
+If you don't have any of these things, purchase a cocktail making kit.
 It will have everything you need for this and any other drink you might want to make.
-You’ll also need a highball or Collins glass (which is what I used) and plenty of ice.
+You'll also need a highball or Collins glass (which is what I used) and plenty of ice.

 How to Make a Strawberry Mojito

 Let's make this simple cocktail!
 The recipe is sized for one drink.
 If you're serving a crowd though, you could easily multiply the ingredients and make the recipe in a pitcher.